Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Experiments and Results

-\textbf{Dataset}.
-We use statistically de-identified medical claims data provided by a leading US-based health insurance company for repeat ER visit analysis.
-One advantage of insurance claims over electronic health records (EHR) is that they contain information from multiple healthcare providers.
-The dataset consists of $461,754$ claims from the year 2015 to 2018 for $11,893$ diabetic patients with at least one ER visit and one or more claims after the first ER visit.
-We observe from the dataset that nearly $80\%$ of patients with multiple ER visits have a second ER visit within $12$ months of the first one.
-The outcome $Y$ is whether or not a patient visits the ER within $12$ months of the first visit.
-The dataset consists of $45\%$ patients with a repeat ER visit ($Y=1$) within $12$ months.
-We treat the ICD-10 diagnosis codes billed to patients as potential causes of the repeat ER visits.
-The data {$\mathbf{X}$} correspond to $80\%$ of most frequent ICD-10 codes and a binary out-of-vocabulary (OOV) indicator that captures the remaining less frequent ICD-10 codes among all diabetic populations.
-We flatten the claims of each patient using binary count aggregation that indicates the presence or absence of a diagnosis code.
-We ensure only the diagnosis codes encountered prior to measuring the outcome are aggregated.
-If $Y = 1$, the diagnosis codes before the second ER visit are aggregated, and if $Y = 0$, diagnosis codes up to $12$ months after the first ER visit are aggregated.
+We consider the ICD-10 diagnosis codes in the medical claims as potential causes of the repeat ED visits.
+We retain the top 80\% most frequent ICD‑10 codes among all diabetic populations and collapse the remaining long‑tail codes into a single binary out‑of‑vocabulary (OOV) indicator.
+This design to limit feature dimensionality is important to keep causal discovery computationally feasible and to avoid unstable associations driven by very rare codes.
+To further reduce dimensionality while preserving clinical meaning, we truncate ICD‑10 codes to 4 characters, except for the Z79 (long‑term drug therapy) family, which we retain at 6-character granularity to distinguish clinically important medication subtypes.
+We flatten the claims of each patient using binary count aggregation, resulting in a 335-dimensional feature vector $\mathbf{X}$, that indicates the presence or absence of a diagnosis code.
+We ensure that only the diagnosis codes encountered prior to measuring the outcome are aggregated.
+If $Y = 1$, the diagnosis codes before the second ED visit are aggregated, and if $Y = 0$, diagnosis codes up to $12$ months after the first ED visit are aggregated.